rrryan2016/CS231N-Assignment/ReadME.md

 ## Assignment 3
 Changes of teachers' original codes are similar to that in assignment 2.

-Apply *BLEU_score* as an evaluation for a good captioning model in LSTM_Captioning.
+I applied *BLEU_score* as an evaluation for a good captioning model in LSTM_Captioning.